 telling me that you killed the men responsible.
 It seems I’m in your debt.”
 The baron bowed.

 “They were in the employ of a dark wizard.”
-Faolan bowed in return.
+Faolan returned the bow.
 “Fortunately, he left before the battle to learn what’d happened when his dark brother attacked Princess Evaughnlynn

 on her way to Bar Krouth.
 Apparently, she’s accounted for another dark one.”